-Faith

-- Identify people that they trust or have faith in. - Discuss times that they trusted a member of their family or a friend.

-Apply (children reflect on how concept affects them and others - impact on feelings and behaviours)

-• Articulate the feelings associated with trusting people e.g. safe, happy, nervous.

-- Discuss how they can demonstrate that they are trustworthy. - Discuss the differences between trust and faith i.e. trust is within a relationship, faith has broader applications.

-Contextualise (children create connections between concept and belief system)

-- Identify examples of what faith looks like within the context of one belief system. - Discuss ways in which members of a particular religion can demonstrate their faith.

-• Engage in debate and discussion on the importance of faith to members of the belief system.

-• Engage in debate and discussion on the differences between faith and trust.
+Faith The pupils will be enabled to: Communicate (children reflect on own experiences of concept) Identify people that they trust or have faith in.
+Discuss times that they trusted a member of their family or a friend.
+Apply (children reflect on how concept affects them and others - impact on feelings and behaviours) • Articulate the feelings associated with trusting people e.g. safe, happy, nervous.
+Enquire (children speculate and ask questions about concept) Discuss how they can demonstrate that they are trustworthy.
+Discuss the differences between trust and faith i.e. trust is within a relationship, faith has broader applications.
+Contextualise (children create connections between concept and belief system) Identify examples of what faith looks like within the context of one belief system.
+Discuss ways in which members of a particular religion can demonstrate their faith.
+Reflect (children reflect on value and importance of concept) Within (belief system / from viewpoint of member of belief system) Engage in debate and discussion on the importance of faith to members of the belief system.
+Without (from children's perspective) Engage in debate and discussion on the differences between faith and trust.